Last updated on 30th October 2023

-YouTube is the second-highest ranking website in the world with 1.9 billion monthly active users.
+YouTube is the second-highest ranking website in the world with more than 2 billion monthly active users.
 When users on YouTube watch an ad to completion, they are 23x more likely to act upon the call-to-action of the video, and even when they don’t watch the ad in its entirety they are still 10x more likely to take action than those not exposed to the video ad.

 A display ad is a clickable image or animation that appears to the right of the feature video when the viewer is using a desktop.
 It’s above the video suggestions list.
 Here’s an example: